HananeBendisari/HananeBendisari/README.md

 - 👋 Hi, I’m @HananeBendisari
-- 👀 I’m interested in blockchain development
+- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning python and solidity
+- 🌱 I’m currently learning python and Javascript
-- 💞️ I’m looking to collaborate on blockchain projects
+- 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me hanane.bendisari@gmail.com

 <!---